New York City/Zoom classes

 POV Distance: Point of view review.
 Psychic distance in point of view.
 Manipulating the point of view “camera."
 Using the distance of time.
 Using present tense.
 Handling thoughts.

-The Big Why: The value of theme.
+What’s the Point?: The value of theme.
 Theme analyzed.
 Thematic symbols.
 Hints for discovering theme.

 Endings: Finding the effective ending.
 The “whammy" ending.
 The “internal change" ending.
 The “non-ending" ending.